Note 2 - Summary of Significant Accounting Policies

 Net Loss Per Common Share

-Basic net loss per share excludes any dilutive effects of options, shares subject to repurchase and warrants.
+Basic net loss per share excludes any dilutive effects of options, shares subject to repurchase, and warrants.
 Diluted net loss per share includes the impact of potentially dilutive securities.
-During the three and six months ended June 30, 2022 and 2021, we had securities outstanding which could potentially dilute basic earnings per share in the future.
+During the three and nine months ended September 30, 2022 and 2021, we had securities outstanding which could potentially dilute basic earnings per share in the future.
 Those were excluded from the computation of diluted net loss per share when their effect would have been anti-dilutive.

 Recent Accounting Pronouncements

 Accounting standards promulgated by the FASB are subject to change.
 Changes in such standards may have an impact on the Company’s future financial statements.
-The following are a summary of recent accounting developments.
+The following is a summary of recent accounting developments.

 In August 2020, the FASB issued ASU 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity (“ASU 2020-06”).
 ASU 2020-06 requires that the if-converted method of computing diluted Earnings per Share.
 The Company adopted ASU 2020-06 on January 1, 2022.